Updated: Jun 27

-She also talks about how she travelled the World, got arts and law degrees, and learned from her mom how to make a sauce out of anything.
+She also talks about how she traveled the World, got arts and law degrees, and learned from her mom how to make a sauce out of anything.

 Watch Denise's VIDEO interview HERE